Agonsi123/countdown-timer/README.md

 # countdown-timer
 Countdown timer that allows user to set a time in seconds and see the remaining time update every second.
+This is a promotional task to stage 2 of the KodeCamp bootcamp Reactjs.